-The Rogue Theatre has their own venue.
+The Rogue Theatre has its own venue.
 Its mission is to create the highest quality theatre possible.
 Big words.
 Check it out.

-A young venue delivering music, film and art that will change the way you think.
-The Sear of Glass hosts groundbreaking and award winning documentaries as well as alternative music and earth responsible food.
+A young venue delivering music, film, and art that will change the way you think.
+The Sea of Glass hosts groundbreaking and award-winning documentaries as well as alternative music and earth responsible food.

-The Orchestra play mostly at Saddlebrooke's DesertView Performing Arts Center and St. Andrew's Presbyterian Church.
+The Orchestra plays mostly at Saddlebrooke’s DesertView Performing Arts Center and St. Andrew’s Presbyterian Church.

 Temple of Music & Art